-Yes, he was one of the original 12 disciples of Jesus (Mark 3:18).
-He was from the city of Cana, in Galilee.
+Yes, he was on the list of the apostles of Jesus (Mark 3:18).
+He was from Cana of Galilee.

 Nathaniel vs Nathanael

-We see his name frequently spelled 2 different ways.
-Nathanael is a Hebrew name meaning “God has given” or “gift of God.”
+We see his name frequently spelled two different ways.
+The name Nathanael in Hebrew means “God has given” or “gift of God.”

 Nathaniel is simply the most common, modern spelling of this name, with the same spiritual meaning.